msmur/blog/content/dev/making-sense-of-idempotency/one.md

 hideBackToTop: false
 ---

-## The Series

-This is the first in a series of essays dedicated to idempotency.

-1. **An Introduction** > You are here

 ## The Introduction

 I could start with a long-winded introduction of sorts but the definition isn't too complicated and I think the RFC